 \section{Discussion}

 In this work, we have optimized a Gaussian-source-based heralded entanglement generation model and presented the optimal generation probabilities and fidelities for dual-rail encoded Bell, GHZ, and W states at the same scale as the single-photon input model.
 Owing to the inherent vacuum and multiphoton components in Gaussian states, the Gaussian-input scheme exhibits no intrinsic advantage over single-photon inputs, and its performance further degrades in higher-dimensional or multipartite settings.

 By adjusting the heralding modes and incorporating photon addition and subtraction, however, the optimal probabilities and fidelities can be significantly improved.
-Through optimization under various conditions, we identified Gaussian-state configurations achieving higher fidelity and generation probability.
-The introduced non-Gaussian operations further enhance the non-classicality of the output state and improve the efficiency of heralded entanglement generation, consistent with observations reported in other Gaussian-based heralded state generation studies.
-To further suppress the influence of vacuum and multiphoton components, photon-number-resolving or quantum nondemolition measurements could be applied for post-selection of the desired entangled state, which effectively enhances the output fidelity under low-gain conditions.
+Through optimization under various conditions, we identified Gaussian-state configurations that achieve higher fidelity and generation probability.
+The introduced non-Gaussian operations further enhance the non-classicality of the output state and improve the efficiency of heralded entanglement generation, consistent with observations reported in other studies of Gaussian-based heralded state generation.

+To further suppress the influence of vacuum and multiphoton components, photon-number-resolving or quantum nondemolition measurements can be applied for post-selection of the desired entangled state, which effectively enhances the output fidelity under low-gain conditions.
 Post-selecting on the modes associated with each qubit leads to a pronounced improvement in the fidelity.
 In this regime, the generation probability of the entangled state exhibits a clear advantage over heralded generation schemes based on probabilistic single-photon sources.

 To bridge the gap between theoretical models and experimental implementations, we analyzed the robustness of the generation performance under parameter perturbations of the Gaussian sources.
 The results indicate that when the fluctuations in model parameters are below \(1\%\), the resulting variations in probability and fidelity remain within \(3\%\), demonstrating strong resilience against experimental imperfections.